Newsletter

 Elie Wiesel, Marion Wiesel and their baby son, Elisha.
 Credit: Courtesy of “Elie Wiesel: Soul on Fire”/Panorama Films.

-The Conference on Jewish Material Claims Against Germany (Claims Conference), in partnership with the Museum of Jewish Heritage–A Living Memorial to the Holocaust, announces its first-ever, global film series in commemoration of Holocaust Remembrance Day.
-All films were supported by the Claims Conference and focus on Holocaust-related topics.
+The Conference on Jewish Material Claims Against Germany (known as the Claims Conference), in partnership with the Museum of Jewish Heritage–A Living Memorial to the Holocaust, announces its first-ever, global film series in commemoration of Holocaust Remembrance Day.
+All films are supported by the Claims Conference and focus on Holocaust-related topics.

-The film series will be hosted from April 13 through April 20 globally, with screenings occurring in Frankfurt and Berlin in Germany, as well as all five boroughs of New York City.
+The film series will be hosted from April 13 through April 20, with screenings in Frankfurt and Berlin, Germany, as well as all five boroughs of New York City.

 Gideon Taylor, president of the Claims Conference, stated that “film has a unique power to reach people where they are, across borders, languages and generations, and to translate history into something deeply human and immediate.
 As there are fewer and fewer Holocaust survivors, we must meet future audiences with tools that resonate.
 Film allows us to do just that.
 It brings viewers into the emotional truth of these stories, not as distant history, but as lived experience.
 Through film, we are able to engage broader audiences in meaningful ways, ensuring that the lessons of the Holocaust remain visible, relevant and impossible to ignore.”

-Global screenings will include Holocaust-related films that encompass profiles of strength, courage and the resilience found during and after World War II.
-Individual films feature some of the most well-known names associated with the Holocaust, including Elie Wiesel, Hannah Arendt and Art Spiegelman, among others.
+Global screenings include Holocaust-related films that profile strength, courage and resilience during and after World War II.
+Individual films feature some of the most well-known names associated with the Holocaust, including Holocaust survivor and Nobel Prize laureate Elie Wiesel, German and American historian and philosopher Hannah Arendt; and Polish-American cartoonist and author Art Spiegelman, among others.

 The theme for this inaugural global film series, “Strength of Courage,” reflects the indomitable spirit of individuals whose resilience shone through in humanity’s darkest times.
 The films being screened illuminate stories of bravery—whether in survival, resistance or rebuilding.
 The series highlights the level of courage found not only in grand gestures but in the small choices and decisions made through individual fortitude to stand up for human dignity.

-In New York, each screening will be hosted by a different moderator, including ABC senior investigative reporter and correspondent Aaron Katersky, and former NBC News’ chief political analyst Chuck Todd; NBC 4 New York anchor Adam Kuperstein, New York Times editorial director of newsletters, Jodi Rudoren; and host of “Talking Pictures with Neil Rosen,” Neil Rosen.
+In New York, each screening will be hosted by a different moderator, including Andrew Silow-Carroll, editor at large for 70 Faces Media, the parent company of the New York Jewish Week and the Jewish Telegraphic Agency; former NBC News’ chief political analyst Chuck Todd; NBC 4 New York anchor Adam Kuperstein, New York Times editorial director of newsletters Jodi Rudoren; and Neil Rosen, host of “Talking Pictures with Neil Rosen.”

 Panel discussions at the various screenings will include the directors of the films, well-known Holocaust historians and Holocaust survivors, including historian, author and film producer Michael Berenbaum; film historian, author and interviewer and host of Reel Pieces Annette Insdorf; Roger Berkowitz, founder and academic director of the Hannah Arendt Center for Politics and Humanities; Jennifer Rich, executive director for the Study of the Holocaust, Genocide and Human Rights at Rowan University; and Catherine Winters-Michaud, learning and operations coordinator at Kean University’s Holocaust Resource Center.